flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 The original Game Boy transfers information at 8 Kbit/second (1 KB/sec), while the Color variant may reach up to 512 Kbit/second (64 KB/sec), the latter speed was known as 'high speed' mode.

 The latter variant is also bundled with an **Infrared emitter and receiver** (made of an LED and a phototransistor, respectively) [@cpu-nintendo].
-This made it possible to exchange data wirelessly between Game Boy Colors, as seen in games like Pokemon Gold and similar.
+This made it possible to exchange data wirelessly between Game Boy Colors.
 However, you will find that the system doesn't implement any communication protocol, only a single register (`RP`) that encodes the IR sensor's action (emit or receive), the single bit (`0` or `1`) being transferred and the last bit received.
 Nevertheless, to alleviate things for developers, Nintendo did include a reference implementation in the official Game Boy Developer manual [@cpu-nintendo].

 ## Anti-piracy

 As you've seen in the 'Operating System' section, the console will never run a game right away, it first executes a series of checks that **prevent the execution of unauthorised cartridges** and also makes sure the cartridge is **correctly inserted**.

-To be able to pass these checks, games had to include a copy of Nintendo's logo (in the form of tiles) in its ROM header [@games-dhole], this way Nintendo could make use of **Copyright and Trademark** laws to control the distribution, *Clever huh?*.
+To be able to pass these checks, games had to include a copy of Nintendo's logo (in the form of tiles) in its ROM header [@games-dhole], this way Nintendo could make use of **Copyright and Trademark** laws to control the distribution, *clever huh?* (Though courts later voided that control.)

 That being said, more anti-piracy measures can be implemented inside games, like checking the SRAM size (it's normally bigger in Bootlegs) and checksumming the ROM at random points of the game.